 - Correction of internal deficiencies and inefficiencies before they become public problems;

 - The opportunity to reorganize without the appearance of personal attacks.

 The accreditation standards provide norms against which agency performance can be measured and monitored over time.
 Accreditation provides the agency with a continuous flow of Commission distributed information about exemplary policies, procedures and projects.
 Accreditation provides objective measures to justify decisions related to budget requests and personnel policies.
 Accreditation serves as a yardstick to measure the effectiveness of the agency’s programs and services.
 The services provided are defined, and uniformity of service is assured.
 Accreditation streamlines operations, providing more consistency and more effective deployment of agency manpower.

 Accreditation requires that agency policies and procedures are in written form and are available to all agency personnel at all times.
 Accreditation assures employees that every aspect of the agency’s personnel system is in accord with professional standards, and that the system is both fair and equitable.
 The agency is compelled to operate within specific guidelines.
 It is accountable to the Commission.
 The agency must stay in compliance with the standards set forth by the Commission in order to retain its accreditation.
 The morale of the agency is enhanced by increasing the employees’ confidence in the effectiveness and efficiency of their own agency.
 Operations become more streamlined and consistent.

 Accreditation policies address officer safety issues and provide for adequate training and equipment of the officers.
 Accreditation is a coveted award that symbolizes professionalism, excellence and competence.
 Employees will take pride in their agency, knowing that it represents the very best in law enforcement.

-The Hamilton Police Division is in the process of seeking initial recognition as an Accredited agency through the NJSACOP Law Enforcement Accreditation Commission.
+The Hamilton Police Division is in the process of seeking second reaccreditation recognition through the NJSACOP Law Enforcement Accreditation Commission.